See individual branch pages for further details of each talk.

 The Australian Institute of Physics Women in Physics Lecture Tour celebrates the contribution of women to advances in physics.
-Under this scheme, a woman who has made a significant contribution in a field of physics will be selected to present lectures in venues arranged by each participating state branch of the AIP.
-Nominations are currently sought for the AIP WIP Lecturer for 2017.
-We are seeking a woman working in Australia who:
+Under this scheme, a woman who has made a significant contribution in a field of physics will be selected to present lectures in venues arranged by each participating branch of the AIP.
+Nominations are currently sought for the AIP WIP Lecturer for 2022.
+We are seeking a woman working internationally who:

 - has made a significant contribution in a field of physics research

 - is available in 2022 to visit Canberra and each of the six Australian State capital cities and surrounding regions.